alexgibs/cfn-annex/README.md

       fn: remove
       input:
         string: ab-c--def-g-
-        remove: '-' # an array of multiple chars to remove could be specified here
+        # An array of multiple chars to remove could also be specified here:
+        remove: '-'

-  # The response can be accessed via the Fn::GetAtt function:
+  # The response can be accessed via the Fn::GetAtt function.
+  # Returns 'abcdefg':

-  !GetAtt Split.remove # would return 'abcdefg'
+  !GetAtt Split.remove
   ```

   [⬆ back to top](#table-of-contents)